forhadahmed/refactor/README.md

 ![image](https://user-images.githubusercontent.com/2707770/167050904-dd0a1abc-c094-453b-9991-88a63c54e37e.png)

 This tool parses all blocks from source files and does a pair-wise comparison among all blocks for "similarity".
 This is computed using python's [SequenceMatcher](https://docs.python.org/3/library/difflib.html#sequencematcher-examples) implementation.
-A pair of blocks that have a [ratio()](https://docs.python.org/3/library/difflib.html#difflib.SequenceMatcher.ratio) above a certain threshold are considered "similar".
+A pair of blocks that have a [ratio()](https://docs.python.org/3/library/difflib.html#difflib.SequenceMatcher.ratio) above a certain threshold are considered "similar" (default=0.8).

 The largest blocks are compared first.
 If two blocks are found to be similar, their children are discarded from further comparisons.
 For example, in the above diagram, if block `#1` is found to be similar to another block (not shown), then blocks `#3`, `#4`, `#5` (subtree for block `#1`) whould not be compared with any other blocks.
 Block `#2` sould still be eligible for comparison.